brevzin/cpp_proposals/2996_reflection/reflection.md

 # Examples

-We start with a number of example that show off what is possible with the proposed set of features.
+We start with a number of examples that show off what is possible with the proposed set of features.
 It is expected that these are mostly self-explanatory.
-Read ahead to the next section for a more systematic description of each element of this proposal.
+Read ahead to the next sections for a more systematic description of each element of this proposal.

 ## Back-And-Forth